 In 2014, seeing the need to consolidate services under one roof, CVCCS moved into the Lapp Electric Building on Gehman Lane in Lancaster.
 The goal was to be a one a one-stop-shop for those in need of food, clothing, shelter, finances, and other social services.

-Today, CVCCS has expanded to offer a variety of programs that deal with childhood hunger, a ministry for at-risk children, and financial counseling to residents who are in jeopardy of losing their homes.
+Today, CVCCS has expanded to offer a variety of programs such as children’s ministries, client discipleship, and financial counseling.
 As times change, we continuously keep our pulse on Lancaster County in order to meet the growing practical and spiritual needs of our neighbors.